ibambusek/ibambusek.github.io/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Test post!
-tags: [random, exciting-stuff]
+tags: [random]
 ---

-This is my first post, how exciting!
+This is a test post!